yuvalmGS/gigaspaces-wiki-jekyll/xap97common/ops-take.markdown

+{%anchor take-operation%}

-# Take Operation
+# The Take Operation
 {%section%}
 {%column width=60% %}

-The `take` operations perform exactly like the corresponding `read` operations, except that the matching object is **removed from the space on one atomic operation.
+The `take` operations behave exactly like the corresponding `read` operations, except that the matching object is **removed from the space on one atomic operation.
 Two `take` operations will never return** copies of the same object, although if two equivalent objects were in the space the two `take` operations could return equivalent objects.

 {%endcolumn%}
 {%column width=35% %}